joeltho26/JAVA-Series/Methods.md

 ## Method Modifiers:
 - #### Access Modifiers:
   - ##### public:
-    - methods with public keywords are accessed by externally
+    - methods with public keywords are accessed by externally (by instance of class)
+    - methods with public keywords are accessed by another public or public static methods but not pure static methods.
     - need to create instance of a class to access the method
   ```
   public boolean isPrimeNumber(int number) {